 3. Go beach- and park-hopping

 There are seven Metro Parks Tacoma parks along Ruston Way, each just a short stroll (or pedal) from the other.
 The closest to Point Ruston is little Cummings Park, which has picnic-friendly grassy areas.
-Since you’ve just started, continue on to Marine Park and the Les Davis Pier (both at 3427 Ruston Way), which is the hub of lots of action.
+Since you’ve just started, continue on to Marine Park and the Les Davis Pier (both at 3427 Ruston Way), a spot which is the hub much action.
 Go out on the pier and see what’s biting, or take the small stairway to the left for beach access (be sure to look at the photos of the sea creatures on the wall).